Korg Kaossilator: iKaossilator

 In 2016, Korg released a port of the iKaossilator for Android devices, called Korg Kaossilator for Android.

 Kaossilator 2

-An updated Kaossilator was unveiled at the 2012 NAMM show, with 150 programs, two sound-banks, a save for audio files on a micro-SD card, master recorder for recording performances, built-in microphone and speaker, and touch-slide with + and - step buttons instead of a knob.
+An updated Kaossilator was unveiled at the 2012 NAMM Show, with 150 programs, two sound-banks, a save for audio files on a microSD card, master recorder for recording performances, built-in microphone and speaker, and touch-slide with + and - step buttons instead of a knob.
 The Kaossilator 2 was released in April 2012 at a retail price of US$160.

 Kaossilator 2S

 An updated version of the Kaossilator 2 was introduced at NAMM 2015.
 The Kaossilator 2S adds unlimited undo, redo and support for importing loops into Ableton Live.
 All loops on the Micro SD card are WAV files available as a mix, as well as separate tracks.
 The Kaossilator 2S eliminates the second sound bank and removes the Delete button for silencing spots in the loop.
 The Kaossilator 2s is the most up to date model of the handheld Kaossilators.